Mcamin/Deploy-to-Production/README.md

 # A Flask app Deployment on Lightsail

-##flask-bootstrap-apache-template
-A basic Catalog App Template with correct folder structure for deployment , also included a wsgi file for deployment to a apache server.
+A basic Catalog App  with correct folder structure for deployment , also included a wsgi file for deployment to a apache server.

 ##Motivation
-  The idea for this template came from building a few flask web apps.
-This template aims to also make deployment to a apache2 server easy.
-The one aspect of coding that made me want to pull my hair out was deployment.
+  The Project is for the Udacity Fullstack Nano Degree. its aims to deploy a Flask App on apache2 server.
 I hope this template and guide makes using and deploying flask apps easier for other developers.

 ## Example